 If you had undergone any oral surgery (tooth extraction, for instance), you would have encountered cheek swelling

 There is discomfort and swelling in the orofacial areas for a few days after a dental procedure.
-It is because the surgical alterations made to the troublesome areas have a minor impact on other parts of the mouth, like cheeks.
+It is because the surgical alterations made to the troublesome areas have a minor impact on other parts of the mouth, like the cheeks.

 Don’t worry.
 It is perfectly normal to have swollen cheeks following dental surgery.
 Moreover, the post-surgical swelling indicates the body is beginning to repair the damage from the surgery.